System Design Space

 Master

-namespace + block map
+namespace and block map

 Metadata Journal

-edits + checkpoints
+edits and checkpoints

 Replication Manager

-repair replicas
+replica repair

 Cluster Balancer

-hotspot rebalance
+hotspot rebalancing

 Data Plane